BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/README.md

 ### Configure Character Re-encoding

-If you experience encoding errors when you load your source code from the mainframe, you can configure HLASM Language Support to reencode the source in your native charset.
+If you experience encoding errors when you load your source code from the mainframe, you can configure HLASM Language Support to re-encode the source in your native charset.
 To do this, open the HLASM Language Support extension settings and edit the setting **Hlasm > Pseudo Charset**.
 The following options are supported:

 * **IBM1148** (default)
 * **IBM1143**